faenrandir/a_careful_examination/documents/polygamy/partridge_second_sealing_in_saints.md

 > on the matter was the best thing for her to do.
 A few days later, she and
 > Eliza were again sealed to Joseph, this time with Emma as a witness.

-### Who was primarily responsible for the second ceremony?

-Saints states "Rather than mention her former sealing, Emily believed that keeping silent on the matter was the best thing for her to do", but the assertion is not accompanied with a footnote.

-We know something of who was primarily responsible for holding the second ceremony because Emily [wrote about the incident][jensen-historical-record-pg240] (emphasis added):
+### The question of responsibility for the second ceremony

+The Saints narrative highlights Emily’s decision to remain silent about the earlier sealing.
+This helps explain why Emma proceeded to select the Partridge sisters as plural wives without realizing they had already been sealed to Joseph.

+Because the narrative focuses on Emily’s silence and does not discuss who initiated the second ceremony, a reader could reasonably come away with the impression that the second sealing simply followed from Emily’s decision not to disclose the earlier marriage.
+However, a separate question concerns why a second ceremony was performed once Emma had made her selection.
+Saints does not explicitly address who initiated the second sealing.

+Emily later described the episode in the *Historical Record* (emphasis added):

 > ...
 We had been there about a year when the principle of plural marriage was
 > made known to us, and I was married to Joseph Smith on the 4th of March,